-Madisonian Development, LLC (or its assigns) is a single purpose Limited Liability Company (LLC) (the Project LLC).
-An investor member (to be identified) will own 99.98% of the Project LLC.
-Tax Credit Syndicator (or Corporate Investor) invests money, controls terms of partnership agreement, gets limited control of design and structure of project as a condition to making investment (i.e. only makes investment if satisfied with design and structure of project), and cannot be involved in the management and day-to-day decision-making of the partnership.
-Also, there will be a .01% Managing Member(s) responsible for carrying out purposes of the partnership and making day-to-day decisions, overall management, control of the business, assets, and affairs of the partnership to ensure compliance with requirements of LIHTC program and financing documents, and supervision of management agent.
+Odessa Senior Housing, LLC (or its assigns) is a single purpose Limited Liability Company (LLC) (the Project LLC).
+An investor member (to be identified) will own 99.99% of the Project LLC.
+Tax Credit Syndicator or Corporate Investors)- invests money, controls terms of partnership agreement, gets limited control of design and structure of project as condition to making investment (i.e. only makes investment if satisfied with design and structure of project) and cannot be involved in management and day-to-day decision making of partnership.
+Also there will be a .01% Managing Member(s) - who are responsible for carrying out purposes of the partnership and making day-today decisions, overall management and control of the business, assets and affairs of the partnership, ensures compliance with requirements of LIHTC program and financing documents, & supervises management agent.

-Alfred G. McConnell and Jim Rodgers are the co-developers of this project and are responsible for putting together and overseeing the work of the development team (architect, contractor, accountant, lawyer, consultant, management agent), getting site control, obtaining all necessary governmental approvals, obtaining necessary funding, negotiating financing documents, determining design and scope of construction, negotiating and enforcing contracts, and ensuring construction is completed in good and workerlike manner, on time and within budget.
+Alfred G. McConnell and Jim Rodgers combined are 49% members of the .01% Managing Member interest and are responsible for putting together and overseeing work of development team (architect, contractor, accountant, lawyer, consultant, management agent), getting site control, obtaining all necessary governmental approvals, obtaining necessary funding, negotiating financing documents, determining design and scope of construction. negotiating and enforcing contracts and ensuring construction completed in good and worker like manner, on time and within budget and supervising management agent.

-Our non-profit partner, Southwest Wisconsin Community Action Program (SWCAP), a Wisconsin not-for-profit corporation, will be a .01% member of the Investor Member interest.
+Southwest Wisconsin Community Action Program (SWCAP), a Wisconsin not-for-profit corporation, is the 51% member of the .01% Managing Member interest.
 SWCAP operates a variety of state and federal programs to assist low-income individuals and families in becoming self-sufficient and to help communities grow and prosper.
-SWCAP operates in Grant, Green, Iowa, Lafayette, and Richland counties.
-SWCAP will provide supportive-service assistance and guidance where applicable to ownership and management agent, most likely related to veterans supportive assistance in conjunction with the Madison-based Community Action Coalition for South Central Wisconsin.
-SWCAP and Alf McConnell have a long-standing partnership, which partnership has provided additional monetary assistance to low-income residents who SWCAP serves.
+SWCAP operates in Grant, Green, lowa, Lafayette and Richland counties.
+SWCAP will provide supportive service assistance and guidance where applicable to ownership and management agent, most likely related to veterans supportive assistance in conjunction with the Madison based Community Action Coalition for South Central Wisconsin.
+SWCAP and Alf McConnell have a long standing partnership over 25 years whose partnership has provided additional monetary assistance to low-income residents that SWCAP serves.